MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

     :::image type="content" source="media/manage-workflow-onprem/delete-user-account-task-flag.png" alt-text="Screenshot of setting on-premises flag to delete account.":::
 1. Select **Save**.

-## Edit a task to be compatible with synced on-premises users using Microsoft Graph
+## Edit a user account task to be compatible with synced on-premises users using Microsoft Graph

 To manage user tasks to be compatible with synced on-premises users via API using Microsoft Graph, see: [Configure the arguments for built-in Lifecycle Workflow tasks](/graph/identitygovernance-lifecycleworkflows-task-arguments).